 Read our in-depth iPhone 12 review

-More advanced than the iPhone 12, the iPhone 12 Pro is also more expensive and has better specs than the standard model.
+More advanced than the iPhone 12 and iPhone 12 mini, the iPhone 12 Pro is also more expensive and has better specs than the standard model.
 The internals are better, and there's a superior camera.

 A fourth sensor alongside the standard iPhone 12 fare in the form of a LiDAR scanner makes it easier for the iPhone to work out what it's looking at, doing a great job of detecting faces in low light situations.